bunker-inspector/gourmet/README.md

+## Gourmet
-Gourmet is an Elixir standard library inspired collection of high level functions for stream processing using channels to model lazy sequences
+An Elixir standard library inspired collection of high level functions for stream processing using channels to model lazy sequences

 #### A few examples